-If you’ve ever flown Ryanair, easyJet, or any other budget airlines, you know that size really matters when it comes to your carry-on bag.
-Each airline has strict size requirements for luggage -- and airline staff absolutely will measure your bag if it looks just a hair too big.
+If you’ve ever flown Ryanair, easyJet, Southwest, Spirit, or any other budget airlines, you know that size really matters when it comes to your carry-on luggage.
+Each airline has strict size requirements for carry-on bags—and airline staff will absolutely measure your bag if it looks just a hair too big.
 If it is oversized, you have two options: Put on as many articles of clothing as you can to make your bag shrink, or check it for a hefty sum.
-This might seem like a bit of a hassle, but when you're looking at flights that might cost as little as $15 one way, we think it's worth it.
-But to avoid any last-minute packing rearrangements or a shocking fee, we’ve rounded up nine bags that are within the smallest carry-on size requirements.
-Just be sure not to overstuff your bag!
+You can avoid all that—and keep your flight as cheap as possible—by planning ahead and making sure that your carry-on is the right size before you fly.
+To make that process a little easier, we’ve rounded up 10 pieces of carry-on luggage that are within the smallest carry-on size requirements for a variety of popular budget airlines.
+Read on for our favorites.

 The brand Cabin Max is dedicated to creating bags that fit the carry-on size restrictions of budget airlines around the world, so it’s a great idea to head to it for your budget-flight luggage needs.
-We’re partial to the Oxford backpack, which is the exact size that Ryanair permits as a carry-on.
+We’re partial to the Oxford backpack, which is the exact size that Southwest permits as a carry-on.
 It opens like a suitcase, making packing and unpacking a breeze.
 Is its rectangular shape a little awkward?
-Sure, but it maximizes space extremely well.
+Sure.
+But it maximizes space extremely well.

-Weighing just over 3.5 pounds, this tiny two-wheeled suitcase is great for stashing beneath the seat in front of you.
-In addition to its retractable handle, it has a carry handle on the side, should you choose to carry it like a briefcase.
+Weighing just over 6 lbs and featuring a zip-off daypack, this tiny two-wheeled suitcase will take care of your storage needs throughout your entire trip.
+In addition to its retractable handle, it has a carry handle on the side and shoulder straps on the back, should you choose to carry it like a briefcase or a backpack.

 Oyster.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.